Unified theory of the photovoltaic Hall effect by field- and light-induced Berry curvatures: Introduction

-In this Letter, we elucidate the physical processes underlying the photovoltaic Hall effect induced by circularly polarized light resonant with interband transitions.
-Figure \ref{fig:schematic} illustrates a schematic of our findings.
-We related the field-induced CPGE and field-induced Berry curvature for the first time, as illustrated in Fig. \ref{fig:schematic}(a).
-We also found an additional contribution to the Hall current by the change in the transition energy under the bias field, which is illustrated in Fig. \ref{fig:schematic}(b).
-This effect involves the shift vector, another geometric quantity that measures the spatial shift of the electron clouds accompanying interband transitions \cite{Sipe2000}.
-The field-induced Berry curvature and energy shift, combined with the anomalous velocity of photoexcited carriers [Fig. \ref{fig:schematic}(c)], describe the photovoltaic Hall effect in nonmagnetic materials irradiated by resonant light.
-We demonstrate our results for a massive Dirac electron system and a typical semiconductor GaAs.
-The topological character of the valence band in the latter leads to divergence in all field-induced Berry curvatures, field-induced energy shifts, and anomalous velocities of photoexcited carriers, explaining resonance peaks in the photon energy dependence of the photovoltaic Hall effect observed recently \cite{Fujimoto2025}.
-Our results underline the geometric aspect of field-induced CPGE and present an example of Berry curvature engineering with a bias electric field.
+In this study, we develop a general theory of the photovoltaic Hall effect in the third-order nonlinear regime, treating the field-induced CPGE and the light-induced AHE on an equal footing.
+First, we elucidate the physical processes underlying the field-induced CPGE, which are summarized in Fig. \ref{fig:schematic}.
+We establish the relationship between the field-induced CPGE and field-induced Berry curvature for the first time, as illustrated in Fig. \ref{fig:schematic}(a).
+We also find an additional contribution to the Hall current by a change in the transition energy, which is illustrated in Fig. \ref{fig:schematic}(b).
+This effect involves the shift vector, another geometric quantity that measures the spatial shift of electron clouds accompanying interband transitions \cite{Sipe2000}.
+The field-induced Berry curvature and energy shift, combined with the anomalous velocity of photoexcited carriers [Fig. \ref{fig:schematic}(c)], describe the photovoltaic Hall effect in nonmagnetic insulators.
+We demonstrate our results for a massive Dirac electron system and a typical semiconductor, GaAs.
+The topological character of the valence band in the latter leads to divergence in all the mechanisms, explaining resonance peaks in the photon energy dependence of the photovoltaic Hall effect observed recently \cite{Fujimoto2025}.
+Next, we calculate the contribution by light-dressed states in metallic systems using the same density matrix method.
+Our result not only agrees with the prediction by Floquet theory but also reveals a close link between light-induced AHE and optical rectification, both related to a light-induced Berry connection.
+These findings provide a unified picture of the photovoltaic Hall effect and underline its geometric aspect.

+This paper is organized as follows.
+In Sec.
+II, we derive the field-induced Berry curvature and prove its role in the field-induced CPGE.
+Section III reveals another contribution arising from a coupling between the shift vector and electric field.
+Anomalous velocity of photocarriers is briefly outlined in Sec.
+IV to obtain a comprehensive picture of the photovoltaic Hall effect in insulators.
+Photon energy dependence of each mechanism is analyzed in Sec.
+V, revealing an enhancement of the transverse current by a degeneracy point in band structure.
+Section VI completes the theory by presenting the contribution from light-dressed states and shows its relationship with optical rectification.
+Section VII compares our theory with previous studies.
+Finally, Sec.
+VIII summarizes our findings.